 A speed of thirty-five words a minute is required for credit in this course.

-Students who have had one year of high school typewriting may begin their college typewriting with this course.
+Students who have had one year or more of high school type-writing must begin their college typewriting with this course.
 Prerequisite: B. E. 1, or equivalent.

 3. Typewriting.